Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/bevel.rst

           Beveled.

-The images above show the side views of a plain (unbeveled) cube and a beveled one.
+The images above show the side views of a plain (Not beveled) cube and a beveled one.

 Options